Tips for Filling Out the OCF-5: Permission to Disclose Health Information

 Note that this document does not grant your insurance company the permission to conduct an independent medical examination.
 You must grant that authorization in a separate document.

 Unfortunately, some medical practitioners do not read the OCF-5 form carefully and inadvertently forward your entire medical chart.
-This could end up prejudicing your claim.
+This could end up impacting your claim.

 Do not grant unlimited access to your full medical history when submitting an OCF-5.
 Instead, specify the dates for which you are granting access for review.
 For instance, you may include the date of the accident up to the present.
 This limits the insurance provider’s authority to examine your medical history for pre-existing conditions or other information.
 An insurance company can use such details to diminish or deny a claim for benefits.

-Tip 4 – Hire a personal injury lawyer as soon as possible.
+Tip 4 – Speak with a personal injury lawyer as soon as possible